bzitkovic/feedback-app/README.md

 # feedback-app
-Purpose of application is to give feedback for the class.
+The purpose of the application is to give feedback for the class.

 Tehnology used:
 - Python